 Andrew Koman, MD

 Dr. L. Andrew Koman was born and raised in Winchester, Virginia.
 He received his medical degree, completed his residency in Orthopaedic Surgery and a hand/microsurgery fellowship at Duke University.
-He accepted a position in the Department of Orthopaedic Surgery at Duke University from 1980 through 1981.
+He was an assistant professor in the Department of Orthopaedic Surgery at Duke University from 1980 through 1981.
 He joined the Wake Forest School of Medicine in the Department of Orthopaedic Surgery in 1981.
-He is currently Professor and Vice Chair of the Department of Orthopaedic Surgery and has cross-appointments in the Department of Pediatrics and the Wake Forest Institute for Regenerative Medicine.
+He is currently Professor and Chair of the Department of Orthopaedic Surgery and has cross-appointments in the Departments of Pediatrics and Vascular Surgery and the Wake Forest Institute for Regenerative Medicine.
 Dr. Koman is the author of numerous papers in two major areas: hand and microsurgery and management of pediatric cerebral palsy patients.
 In September 2006, Dr. Koman was recognized as the Established Investigator in Clinical Sciences by Wake Forest University Health Sciences.
 He has also received the clinical research award (Kappa Delta) from the American Academy of Orthopaedic Surgery and the Huene Award from the Pediatric Orthopaedic Society of North America.
 Dr. Koman has been the president of 10 orthopedic organizations including the American Society for Surgery the Hand, the North Carolina Orthopaedic Association and the North Carolina Society for Surgery of the Hand.
 He is a member of 20 regional, national and international orthopaedic professional organizations.
 He has published over 200 articles and book chapters and written four books.
 He is the inventor on three patents.

 SYNOPSIS OF AREA OF INTEREST: Control of the microcirculation of the digits; nerve repair and development of novel methods of nerve repair; digital thermoregulation and its relation to extremity pathology; use of bioprotection with intramuscular botulinum toxin injections for orthopaedic injuries; management of spasticity associated with cerebral palsy with intramuscular botulinum toxin injections.